To enhance local affordability. To foster inclusive communities.

 “Fair Share” and affordable housing distribution policies

 Some states require localities to provide a “fair share” of the region’s affordable housing stock and thus provide political cover for local efforts to expand housing affordability.
+A locality’s failure to meet its obligation to build a particular number of units may trigger consequences for that locality based on state law.

 State-mandated zoning changes to facilitate the construction of higher-density housing

-• “Fair Share” and affordable housing distribution policies
+“Fair share” and affordable housing distribution policies:

 • Massachusetts’ Chapter 40B gives affordable housing developers the ability to override local zoning codes in localities in which less than 10 percent of the housing is affordable.
 Connecticut and New Hampshire have somewhat similar provisions of developer remedies to enforce their fair share standards.